ungive/mediaremote-adapter/README.md

 #### Usage

 ```
-/usr/bin/perl /path/to/mediaremote-adapter.pl /path/to/MediaRemoteAdapter.framework /path/to/NowPlayingTestClient test
+/usr/bin/perl /path/to/mediaremote-adapter.pl /path/to/MediaRemoteAdapter.framework /path/to/MediaRemoteAdapterTestClient test
 ```

-Note that the `test` command requires the absolute path to the `NowPlayingTestClient` executable after the framework path.
+Note that the `test` command requires the absolute path to the `MediaRemoteAdapterTestClient` executable after the framework path.
 For ease of use you can always pass the path to the test client executable, even when using other commands, like `get` or `stream`.